dortania/OpenCore-Legacy-Patcher/docs/POST-INSTALL.md

 And voila!
 No more USB drive required.

-## Booting seamlessly without Verbose or OpenCore Picker
+## Booting seamlessly without Boot Picker

 To do this, run the OpenCore Patcher and head to Patcher Settings, then uncheck "Show OpenCore Bootpicker" on the Build tab: